Help available for small businesses hurt by pandemic

 The loans will be interest free.
 The city is working with HUD to determine the length of the loans and the forgiveness terms.

-The city will hold a public review meeting via conference call on Friday at 10 a.m. on its plans for the CARES (Coronavirus Aid, Relief and Economic Security) Act block grant funds.
+The city will hold a public review meeting via conference call today at 10 a.m. on its plans for the CARES (Coronavirus Aid, Relief and Economic Security) Act block grant funds.
 Officials will be taking questions from the public.
-To take part, call (872) 240-3212 and enter 378-983-045 or log in at global.gotomeeting.com/join/378983045.
+To take part, call (872) 240-3212 and enter 378-983-045 or login at global.gotomeeting.com/join/378983045.

 The city also plans to allocate $54,434 for food delivery and $51,108 for administrative costs and compliance monitoring as well as required legal ads.